gvwilson/sensibleadventures/coriandel/coriandel.md

 stop, please."
 I saw a flash of yellow headscarf as the housekeeper snuck a glance around the corner of the kitchen window.

 "Let go of me!
 Let go!"
-I shrieked, but Nednan wouldn't, not until I stopped struggling.
+I shrieked, but Rojyar wouldn't, not until I stopped struggling.
 When he finally released me I spun around and slapped him across the face.